FunnyWolf/Viper/docs/en/blog/msfexecute_assembly_and_cobaltstrikeexecute_assembly.md

 The metasploit-framework and cobalt strike (referred to as CS for short) are currently two mainstream red team assessment tools.

-<font style="color:#262626;">During the red team assessment process, in order to counter anti-virus software, fileless penetration is a simple and effective means to achieve anti-kill.</font>
+During the red team assessment process, in order to counter anti-virus software, fileless penetration is a simple and effective means to achieve anti-kill.

-<font style="color:#262626;">Execute-assembly is a common technique used to execute C# executables in memory.
-Currently, both metasploit-framework and cobalt strike have implemented the <font style="color:#262626;">
-execute-assembly function.
-This article demonstrates the usage of the execute-assembly function through source code analysis and explains how to fix problems encountered during use.</font><font style="color:#262626;"></font>
+Execute-assembly is a common technique used to execute C# executables in memory.
+Currently, both metasploit-framework and cobalt strike have implemented the execute-assembly function.
+This article demonstrates the usage of the execute-assembly function through source code analysis and explains how to fix problems encountered during use.

 # CobaltStrike's execute-assembly